secretkeylabs/stacks-tools/README.md

 ## Quickstart

-Install dependencies with
+Install dependencies with:

 ```shell
 bun install
 ```

-and build the package with
+and build the package with:

 ```shell
 bun run build
 ```